 Electric power for recessed lights can come from either an existing source or from an electrical circuit installed just for this project.
 The cost, speed, and ease of installation all hinge on the availability of electricity at the start of the run of recessed lights.

 - Existing Circuit: An existing circuit may already power a ceiling light or ceiling fan near the center of the room.
-Or, if you already have recessed lights, you may be able to continue the run of lights.
+Or, if you already installed recessed lighting across joists, you may be able to continue the run of lights.
 Searching in the attic may produce ideas for spare circuits.
 Blank faceplates on the ceiling or wall often contain live circuits inside.

 - New Circuit: To run a new circuit, an electrical cable needs to be run from the electric service panel to the switch and from the switch to the first recessed light in a series of lights.
 The cable can be pulled through the ceiling.